 Lab and Studio Space: Until restrictions are relaxed, classrooms will be limited to no more than 25% of maximum occupancy.
 Pre-existing personal protective equipment (PPE) requirements for the lab/research environment remain in place.
 Otherwise, while in the laboratory, trainees, faculty, and staff are required to wear a surgical face mask when working with others.
 For more information about lab and research areas, please visit our Research page.

 All students visiting a dining café on campus will be required to wear a face covering, including when picking-up food for takeout.
-Each dining café will reduce capacity by 50% or more, with limited in-house seating.
+Each dining café will have significantly reduced occupancy, with limited in-house seating.
 Seating will not be available for patrons not actively dining, or when the café is closed for meals.
 Mobile ordering and pickup stations will be available, with the use of contactless payment where possible.
 The following guidelines will be practiced in each dining hall:

 - Full-service model only, with the elimination of self-service food stations